sacdallago/biotrainer/examples/custom_embedder/README.md

 # custom_embedder example

-The examples in this folder show how to use a custom embedder that is not included in *bio_embeddings*.
+The examples in this folder show how to use a custom embedder that is not included in *biotrainer*.

 **Example models**:
 1. [ESM-2](https://github.com/facebookresearch/esm) large model from